 They flew me out to Berkeley and put me up in a fancy hotel for the night, but the coolest thing was that it included unlimited limo service.
 So before the show I hopped in the fancy wheels, said “Nearest liquor store please!”, and proceeded to live the high life.

 To me, that merely meant scoring a bottle of Jack Daniels and sipping it while cruising around Berkeley.
 And when it approached concert time, the limo got waved through the barriers and drove directly backstage.
-Call me a hick from Chilliwack, but I ain’t never drove directly backstage before.
+Call me a hick from Chilliwack, but I ain’t never been driven directly backstage before.